Mate – Sharing is a Tradition| 30 December, 2010

 The mate gourd also has to pass through a special process before being first used, called curing.
 Indeed, the new gourd keeps an inner membrane that has to be removed.
 To do so, the mate has to be filled with yerba and warm water and be left for six to ten hours before being washed.
 This process has to be repeated during three days.
 And finally the mate is ready to be used!

 Drinking mate is definitely a traditional art that has been kept alive for centuries.
 The pleasure of sharing an ancestral ritual is not the only benefit of this mystical beverage.
 Recent studies have shown many health and well-being properties of the plant.
 First of all, mate yerba contains stimulants, mainly caffeine, also called mateine, but also theobromine or theophylline that have relaxing effects on smooth muscle tissue and stimulating effects on the heart.
 However, its specificity is to stimulate without provoking the side effects of other caffeine-containing drinks, such as anxiety or heart palpitation.
 Thus, mate is also a good ingredient to lose weight and prevent obesity.
 Mate is also highly nutritional with a high content of mineral elements, vitamins and amino acids such as calcium, manganese, iron, potassium, selenium, magnesium or phosphorus as well as vitamins A, C, E, B1, B2, B3, B5, etc. This cocktail produces energizing effects, in particular for mental and physical fatigue.
+Combined with a healthy eating plan you can trust – here’s a list of top diets – it is a good immune boosting addition.

 Some of the most popular varieties of yerba available in Uruguay and Argentina (photo by Jackson Carson)